 - provided/updated by the AF (e.g. NTZ AF, USS, TPAE).

-NOTE 2: Whether all options are required will be determined in normative phase.
+NOTE 2: Which option to be used is implementation dependent.

 The UAV UE is responsible for NTZ enforcement independently of the UAV UE 3GPP Release.

 The UAV UE supporting NTZ (i.e. Rel-19 and onward UAV UEs) performs the following: